 We are not an emergency service.
 If you require emergency attention, call 999 or visit our Emergency Department.

 Outpatient clinics and education sessions

-We run several clinics and education sessions at Harrogate District Hospital, Ripon Community Hospital and various GP practices.
+We run several clinics and education sessions at Harrogate District Hospital.
 These clinics are accessed via a referral from your GP.

 Outpatient appointment enquiries for all the above clinics should be made via the appointment centre on 01423 553373.

 Type 2 group education (HARRIET): this session is for people recently diagnosed with type 2 diabetes and is run by specialist nurses, dietitians, and podiatrists.
 These sessions take place in:

 - Harrogate – Sessions are run monthly and over two weeks at Mowbray Square Medical Centre, Harrogate.

 To be eligible for the HARRIET course you must have been newly diagnosed with Type 2 diabetes, within the last 12 months.
 If you meet this criteria and believe you would benefit from completing the Type 2 education programme, please contact your GP or Practice Nurse who will make a referral on your behalf.

 Sessions offer an opportunity to learn about your diabetes, ask any questions you may have and meet others who have recently been diagnosed.